OSU-BMBL/IRIS/markdown/iris-tutorial.md

 <br>

 ### Expedited Analysis <a id="expedited-analysis"></a>
-Expedited analysis is for users who want a quick and efficient method of producing DGE results using the default parameters and tools in VIDGER.
+Expedited analysis is for users who want a quick and efficient method of producing DGE results using the default parameters and tools in IRIS.

 #### Submit and QC <a id="ea-subqc"></a>
 1. Load user data by selecting “Load my own data”